Donate now to the Bigger Table Fund

 How will the funding be used?

 The Bigger Table Fund will be used to cover housing expenses for Project Home guests, as well as funding legal support for asylum cases.
-Housing and legal support are two of Project Home’s largest line items every year: In 2025, Project Home provided just over $48,000 in housing support.
+Housing and legal support are two of Project Home’s largest line items every year.
 The asylum process in the United States requires asylum seekers to live in the United States for extended periods while their cases are adjudicated.
-Often, they are not allowed to work while they wait, making covering housing and legal costs impossible.
+Often, they are not allowed to work for extended periods while they wait, making covering housing and legal costs impossible.
 This is just one way that Project Home accompanies asylum seekers in our community.
 To learn about other ways, please read more or contact us at info@projecthomenh.org